kathleeng77/Python-Challenge/README.md

 # Notes

-The second analysis really shows how powerful Python is because the .csv file contained over 3 million votes.
-The script will run on any length with as many different candidates as there are, if they are in the same columns in the .csv file as the one I used.
+The second analysis really shows how powerful Python is because the .csv file contained over 3 million rows!
+The script I wrote will run on any length and any number of candidates, as long as they are in the same columns in the .csv file as the one I used.